raisaat/Movie-Ticket-Reservation-System/README.md

 **Filling the HashMap:**

 All user data must be saved in a file named userdb.dat.
 The program reads the file and fills in the hashmap before starting the user interface.
-The format of the user data file is as follows: \<username\>\<space\>\<password\>\<newline\>.
+The format of the user data file should be as follows: \<username\>\<space\>\<password\>\<newline\>.
 The last line should not contain a newline character at the end of the line.

 **Customer User Interface:**